Ductal carcinoma in situ (DCIS) in women is often asymptomatic. It is frequently diagnosed during routine screening mammography.

 Selection of the specific multigene panel should take into account the patient's personal and family history.
 Results can inform prognosis and may highlight risk among family members.

-See Primary invasive breast cancer (Screening) topic for specific criteria for genetic counseling and testing.
+See Primary invasive breast cancer (Screening) topic for specific criteria for genetic counselling and testing.